freehaha/slate/source/includes/_entities.md

 ### Response

-In addition to the attributes of the entity, this endpoint also returns an `_relation` array if `brief=false`(default). `The _relation` array list entities related to the entity, each containing the following
+In addition to the properties of the entity, this endpoint also returns an `_relation` array if `brief=false`(default). `The _relation` array list entities related to the entity, each containing the following
-attribute:
+property:

-Attribute | Description
+Property | Description
 --------- | ----------- |
 type | The relationship of the two entities direction | `in` or `out` indicating the direction of their relationship